samaphp/lg-agents/Readme.md

 I wanted to create a simple AI agent that uses LangGraph and Browser Use and can be easily deployed.

+## Client

+Part of what I wanted to do is to demonstrate a totally disconnected client that can be used to interact with the agent.

 ## Settings

 Updates settings .in .env and settings.py file (in core)